 Graduate students: 4 weeks, 1 renewal, 10 item limit

-For textbooks in the Reserve collection, circulation is irrespective type of student.
-Textbooks from the Reserve collection are allowed to be checked out over night and should be returned by 10:30 the following morning.
+For textbooks in the Reserve collection, circulation is irrespective of type of student.
+Textbooks from the Reserve collection are allowed to be checked out over night and should be returned by 11:00 the following morning.

-Textbooks that are held in the Reserve collection but that are still available through the Textbook Rental Center for rental are available for overnight check out from the Reserves Collection only with a fee of 780 KZT.
+Textbooks that are held in the Reserve collection but that are still available for rental can be checked out for overnight from the Reserves Collection only with a fee of 980 KZT.

 Fiction collection items are allowed to be checked out for 4 weeks with one renewal; 3 item limit.